wallace picture

 Master’s Thesis and First Paper

 My master’s thesis at TU Munich was supervised by Dr Brendan Keith and Prof Barbara Wohlmuth.
-During that time, I worked on an algorithm that minimises the strain energy in a given shape under a load and uncertainty.
+During that time, I worked on an algorithm that optimises the shape of a structure under load to minimise the strain energy in the presence of uncertain parameters.
 Working on my thesis exposed me to a large number of topics: stochastic optimisation, adaptive sampling, risk measures, shape optimisation, finite elements, linear elasticity, sequential quadratic programming, …

 https://academic.oup.com/imajna/advance-article/doi/10.1093/imanum/drac083/6991354